hhjami/offline-judge/README.md

 * In terminal, run `./startJudge.sh`
 * In case, you can't run that script for permission issue, please run `chmod +x startJudge.sh` to give the script execution permission.
-* To use JudgeAll script, creat a folder.
+* To use JudgeAll script, create a folder.
 Inside that copy the data folder of a particular localoj.
 Keep all the submitted codes in a folder named `submissions` and copy it inside the first created folder.
 Then run `judgeAll.sh`.

 ### Who do I talk to? ###